-The twelve volunteers serving as our Board of Directors are drawn from throughout the Capital Regional District.
-Working on the Board of Directors offers a wonderful chance for people to give back to the community in a highly rewarding and meaningful way.
+The 12 volunteers serving as our Board of Directors are drawn from throughout the Capital Regional District.
+Working on the Board of Directors offers a wonderful chance for people to give back to the community in a highly rewarding, meaningful way.

 As part of its leadership of Beacon Community Services, our volunteer Board of Directors regularly meets to oversee the society’s affairs, performance, service quality, and strategic direction.
 Please see the current meeting schedule.
 As Beacon’s governing body, the Board of Directors also establishes (and oversees adherence to) Beacon’s Mission, Vision and Values and oversees the CEO in the execution of his duties, supporting the organization’s commitment to excellence in delivering programs and services that help people in our community.

 To support the Board in effectively meeting its governance responsibilities, each director also actively participates on two or more committees.
 Each standing committee has specific roles and responsibilities and reports to the Board of Directors, presenting recommendations for the Board’s consideration and decision.
 Board committees and their terms of reference are:

 Joan joined the Board in 2012.
 A Certified Professional Accountant with over 40 years of experience, Joan worked in public education finance for over 30 years.
 She retired from the position of Secretary-Treasurer with School District 63 (Saanich) in 2011.
 Previously, she held the position of Director of School Finance with British Columbia’s Ministry of Education and also worked in School District 62 (Sooke) as the Assistant Secretary-Treasurer.
 She currently does contract work in public education assisting school districts and their business officials.